You entered the most comprehensive Tennis Grand Slam Online Database

 Coach

-Świątek's father Tomasz was an Olympic rower.
 As a junior, Świątek was the 2018 French Open girls' doubles champion alongside Caty McNally, and the 2018 Wimbledon girls' singles champion.
 She also led Poland to the Junior Fed Cup crown in 2016 and won a doubles gold medal for Poland at the 2018 Summer Youth Olympics with Slovenian Kaja Juvan. Świątek began playing regularly on the WTA Tour in 2019, the same year she made her tour debut.
-She entered the top 50 at 17 years old after her first appearance in a WTA final and a fourth-round appearance at the French Open, where she was defeated by Simona Halep.
+She entered the top 50 at 18 years old after her first appearance in a WTA final and a fourth-round appearance at the French Open, where she was defeated by Simona Halep.
 During her dominant French Open title run in 2020, Świątek rebounded to defeat the top-seeded Halep in the same round and did not drop a set or lose more than five games in any match during the singles event.
+She entered the top ten of the WTA rankings for the first time in May 2021.

 She was born in Warsaw to Dorota and Tomasz Świątek. Świątek's father wanted his daughters to become competitive athletes, and preferred they take up an individual sport rather than a team sport to have better control of their chances of success.
+Agata started out as a swimmer but switched to tennis.
 Iga followed her sister into tennis because she wanted to beat her and also because she wanted to be more like her. Świątek trained at Mera Warsaw as a 14-year-old before later moving to Legia Warsaw.

 Świątek reached a career-high ranking of No. 5 as a junior.
 She began competing in ITF Junior Circuit events in 2015 and won back-to-back low-level Grade 4 titles in April and May while still 13 years old.
 Before the end of the year, she moved up to Grade 2 events and finished runner-up in both singles and doubles at the Czech Junior Open. Świątek made her junior Grand Slam debut in 2016 at the French Open, reaching the quarterfinals in both singles and doubles.
 She followed this up with her best junior title to date at the Grade 1 Canadian Open Junior Championships, defeating Olga Danilović in the final.